Infinite Probabilistic Secret Sharing: Conclusion

-Finally a question in other direction.
-Given an access structure $\mathcal A$, is there an easy way to recognize that it is $G_\delta$?
-Given any collection of qualified and unqualified subsets, decide if there is a $G_\delta$ structure in between.
-As a concrete example: given a collection of subsets of $P$, I want any of them to be unqualified, but the union of any two of them to be qualified.
-Under what conditions is there such a ramp scheme realizing this structure?
+Finally we pose a question in another direction.
+Given an access structure $\mathcal A$, is there an easy way to recognize whether it is $G_\delta$?
+Given any collection of qualified and unqualified subsets, decide if there is a $G_\delta$ structure separating them.
+As a concrete example: suppose there is a collection of unqualified subsets of $P$ so that the union of any two of them is qualified.
+Under what conditions is there a ramp scheme realizing such a structure?